mbanem/tooltip-app/README.md

   }

+  /*
-  /* hovering element is the first child or a
-     wrapper HTML element for a more complex markup
+    hovering element is selected by CRTooltip as the first child so for a complex markup it should be an HTML wrapper element */
-  */
   .hovering-element {
     margin: 0; //8rem 0 0 18rem;